 Honey Review: Final Verdict

-Honey can help you find discounts, coupons and promotions you would never have known about, and can potentially save you a lot of money.
+While it doesn’t rank as one of the best cash-back apps we’ve tested, Honey is great for helping you find discounts, coupons and promotions you would never have known about, and that can potentially save you a lot of money.

 I always want to find the lowest price when I’m shopping online, but I’m not willing to spend 20 hours comparing prices for a single product.
 Honey is the sweet spot between doing no research (and likely overpaying) and over-researching (and still only maybe getting the best deal).